 (1) Ships that pass in the night; or...

 (2) Seekers of those who, like Zacchaeus, are wanting to see Jesus.

-• We can stay detached, in our “comfort zones” ... or we can choose to get involved with people in their needs.
+• We can stay detached, self-absorbed, in our “comfort zones” ... or we can choose to be other-centered and to get involved with people in their needs.